 This article will help you pick out the perfect diet for your cat, so read on to find the best food for Maine Coon cats.

-Maine Coon cats are known for their large and powerful build, which is reminiscent of their wild lineage.
+Maine Coon cats are known for their large and powerful build, which is reminiscent of their wild lineage, but what do Maine Coon cats eat?

 While most domesticated cats are far removed from their wild relatives, Maine Coons are thought to be a bit closer in both their looks and functionality.